 - Keep the wax pool clear of wick trimmings, matches and debris at all times.

 - Always use a candleholder specifically designed for candle use.
-It should be heat resistant, sturdy, and large enough to contain any drips or melted wax.
+It must be heat resistant, sturdy, and large enough to contain any drips or melted wax.

 - Burn candles in a well-ventilated room: